 Whenever you’re in contact with a client or customer, take the opportunity to ask them about their experience with your company.
-At Accountants First we find that most customers are happy to give feedback and appreciate that we care for their opinion.
+At Advisory Accountants we find that most customers are happy to give feedback and appreciate that we care for their opinion.
 You’ll get valuable insight and a potentially glowing testimonial for your website or marketing material.

 Imran Kamal’s advice?
 “Engage your customers”

 Testimonials build trust with future clients, sidestepping the need for ‘hard selling.’
 As text is written from a customer’s perspective, it’s considered to be much more reliable than standard marketing.

 “Engage your customers”.
 Any point of contact is an opportunity to upsell, gain further trust or a testimonial, even if it stems from a complaint.
 Don’t be shy.
 When Accountants First get positive feedback, Imran Kamal will ask if its OK to use it for our marketing.

 Ask the right questions